taher-anjary/T-Rex-Runner-VHDL-BASYS3/README.md

 # T-Rex-Runner-VHDL-BASYS3
 An implementation of Chrome Browser's T-Rex Runner game in VHDL.
 Incomplete, this is a work-in-progress.
 Display on VGA monitor via the VGA port.
+See sample video.

 Currently, the T-rex can run, duck and jump.
 There also exists a single cacti that can be moved around using the left and right push-buttons on the FPGA.
 A single visual bit also exists on screen that turns '1' when the cacti touches the T-Rex, and '0' otherwise.
 This is meant to test whether contact is being detected precisely- and it does.
 This is just where the project is at so far.